wendycodeworks/MERN-Assignment/README.md

 ### R1.1 - Purpose

+Existing event applications are highly saturated with an enormous variety of events.
+From hobby groups, to social meetups, all compete for space and attention on popular event platforms.
+In light of this, we see an opportunity to create an exclusive platform for professional development events catered to the local tech community.

-This application is dedicated to  professionals in the technology industry and designed to help them connect through meetups, workshops, conferences and other live events.
+This application is dedicated to connecting professionals in the technology industry and designed to help them come together through meetups, workshops, conferences and other live events.

 ### R1.2 - Functionality/Features